Andrés Roemer

 Andrés Roemer Slomianski (born July 12, 1963) is a Mexican writer, former ambassador to UNESCO, and fugitive.

 As of 2021 Andrés Roemer has ceased his collaboration with UNESCO after 61 women accused him of rape and sexual abuse.
 He is currently under investigation by the Mexican authorities and awaits extradition hearings in Israel.

 Early life and education

-Roemer is the grandson of orchestra German Jewish conductor Ernesto Roemer, who emigrated to Mexico in 1938, and grew up in Mexico City.
+Roemer is the grandson of orchestra German Jewish conductor Ernst Römer, who emigrated to Mexico in 1938, and grew up in Mexico City.

 He completed a BA in economics at the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City (1983 to 1987) and a Bachelor in Law from the National Autonomous University of Mexico (UNAM, 1983–1987).
 Roemer also has a Ph.D. in public policy (1991 to 1994) from the Goldman School of Public Policy of University of California at Berkeley.

 Career

 Academic positions

 From 1987 until 2000, Roemer worked as professor at the Instituto Tecnológico Autónomo de México (ITAM).
 Between 1992 and 1994, he was professor in the Masters in Public Policy between Mexico and the United States at the Goldman School of Public Policy at the University of California, Berkeley.
 Between 2011 and 2013, he was senior research fellow at the law school at the University of California, Berkeley.